Saphulele/Data-Analysis-Week-1/README.md

 **Pandas Series:** A one-dimensional labeled array capable of holding any data type.
 It is often used to represent a single column of a DataFrame or a single dimension of data.

+                                    **NORMALISATION IN DATA ANALYSIS**

+Normalization is a process used in database design to organize data efficiently and reduce redundancy.
+It involves breaking down a database schema into smaller, more manageable parts and applying certain rules to ensure data integrity.
+The primary goals of normalization are to minimize data redundancy and dependency, thereby improving data consistency and reducing the chances of anomalies during data manipulation.

+**First Normal Form (1NF):**

+Each table cell should contain a single, atomic value.
+There should be no repeating groups or arrays within a row.
+Example: If you have a table for storing customer information, each attribute (such as name, address, phone number) should be stored in separate columns, and each column should contain only one value.

+**Second Normal Form (2NF):**

+**Building upon 1NF**, every non-prime attribute (attributes not part of the primary key) should be fully functionally dependent on the primary key.
+In simpler terms, every non-key attribute should be fully dependent on the entire primary key, not just a part of it.
+Example: If you have a composite primary key made up of multiple columns, each non-key attribute should be dependent on all of these columns, not just some of them.

+**Third Normal Form (3NF):**

+**Building upon 2NF**, no transitive dependency should exist.
+Transitive dependency occurs when a non-prime attribute is functionally dependent on another non-prime attribute, rather than the primary key.
+**Example: If A → B and B → C, then A should not directly or indirectly determine C. C should be moved to a separate table.**

+Normalization helps maintain data integrity by reducing redundancy and inconsistencies, making it easier to insert, update, and delete data without encountering anomalies.
+However, it's essential to strike a balance between normalization and performance, as excessive normalization can lead to complex query operations and slower performance, especially in large databases